awsdocs/amazon-ec2-user-guide-windows/doc_source/data-protection.md

 RDP provides a secure communications channel for remote access to your Windows instances\.
 Remote access to your instances using AWS Systems Manager Session Manager and Run Command is encrypted using TLS 1\.2, and requests to create a connection are signed using SigV4\.

 Use an encryption protocol such as Transport Layer Security \(TLS\) to encrypt sensitive data in transit between clients and your instances\.

+Make sure to allow only encrypted connections between EC2 instances and the AWS API endpoints or other sensitive remote network services\.
+This can be enforced through the use of outbound security group or [Windows Firewall](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-firewall/windows-firewall-with-advanced-security) rules\.